-“We want London 2012 to make history by transforming the largest media event in history into a media festival, characterized by massive levels of citizen journalism.
-The London 2012 Games can be a moment for realising a new media legacy for the United Kingdom, built on the idea of citizen media reporting and the recognition that the Games are more than just sports competitions.”
+“We want London 2012 to make history by transforming the largest media event in history into a media festival, characterised by massive levels of citizen journalism.
+The London 2012 Games can be a moment for realising a new media legacy for the United Kingdom, built on the idea of citizen media reporting and the recognition that the games are more than just sports competitions.”

 Professor Miah, who is chair of Ethics and Emerging Technologies at University of the West of Scotland (UWS), is an Olympic scholar and writer, having undertaken research into Olympic media at every summer and winter Olympic Games since Sydney 2000.

 Professor Miah added: “The emergence of new digital media has given rise to a proliferation of citizen journalists who want to report the 2012 games.
 Over the last few years, our numbers and impact have grown and we now have a critical mass who will travel to the games from previous and future games hosts like Vancouver or Sochi in Russia to undertake their own independent, unaccredited reporting.

 “This media will own the streets of London during the games and, unlike, most of the priorities around London 2012, we aim to provide a legacy for the Olympic movement that will transcend London and take us from games to games.

 “The proposal speaks on behalf of the growing community of citizen journalists out there that want to cover the Olympic and Paralympic Games in their own way.
 Such a network would be founded on principles of ‘open media’ and will facilitate community legacies and build stories about London, the nations and the regions that reach an international audience.